 Turbo was the first full-colour raster display racing game.
 As well as being the first racing game to feature a third person perspective, which was of a rear view.
 To add to the firsts that Turbo introduced, was the title of the first third-person racing game to feature multiple landscapes, different times of the day, different weather conditions and hilly terrains within the race course.

 Galaga is the sequel to Galaxian (1979), and presented itself to become much more successful than its predecessor.
 The basic gameplay is similar to that of Galaxian, however, Namco advanced and improved their previous game by adding modern features.
+If you want to play these classic games with even more modern features be sure to check out our custom arcade machines.

 One original feature that Galaga modelled, was the fact that the player could now shoot two shots on screen at a time (rather than the previous ‘one shot on screen’ rule in Galaxian).
 Another being the addition of the count of hit/miss ratio that the player achieved within the gameplay.